-If a student earns a D in a dual credit course he/she may receive high school credit but will not receive college credit.
-A grade of D does not transfer to another institution.
+If a student earns a D in a dual credit course he/she may receive high school credit, however a D does not transfer to another institution.
 This would result in the student needing to retake the college course to transfer the credit earned.

 If a student earns an F in a dual credit course, he/she will not receive high school or college credit for the course.
 Students earning a dual credit grade below C will no longer be eligible to continue in the dual credit program.